-A pair of quality hiking boots is one of the most important outdoor equipment purchases you can make.
-In this guide, we'll walk you through what we think are the best hiking boots available right now, for a range of different needs and budgets.
+A pair of quality hiking boots is one of the most important outdoor equipment purchases you can make, hands down.
+In this guide, we'll walk you through the very best hiking boots available right now, for a range of different needs and budgets.

 Whether you’re planning a week of alpine walking, long distance trekking, or just a few weekend rambles, there is a boot that'll fit you to a tee.
 This guide to the best hiking boots for men should help you find the right pair for you (we also have a dedicated guide for the best women's hiking boots).

 The best hiking boots 2020: our expert pick